Jillian DeCoursey

 Jillian DeCoursey (born July 26, 1984) is an American mixed martial artist.
-She currently competes in the atomweight division of the Invicta FC, where she is the current atomweight champion.
+She currently competes in the atomweight division of the Invicta FC, where she is a former atomweight champion.

 As of November 21, 2022, Sherdog ranks DeCoursey as the #4 atomweight in the world.

 Background

 DeCoursey was born and grew up in Queens, New York, United States.
 DeCoursey started undergraduate studies at University of Bridgeport and graduated from Hunter College.
 She started Jiu-Jitsu after she finished competing in collegiate basketball at Hunter College.
 She later picked up Muay Thai and eventually transitioned to mixed martial arts.

 DeCoursey also eventually finished her postgraduate studies at Iona University, earning a master's degree and owns her counselling practice in mental health.

 Mixed martial arts career

 Early career

 DeCoursey was signed by Invicta after amassing an amateur record of 8–1.
 She was an IBJJF brown belt medalist.

 Invicta Fighting Championships

 DeCoursey made her promotional debut on August 31, 2017 at Invicta FC 25: Kunitskaya vs. Pa'aluhi against Ashley Medina.
 She won the fight via split decision.